Sauropod Dinosaur Neck Analysis

 had been valid.
 The strength of biological tissues limits the

-height of the brain above the hear to be slightly over 2 meters
+height of the brain above the heart to be slightly over 2 meters

-(7 feet), as in giraffes or T. Rex.)
-That means that a land-dwelling
+(7 feet), as in giraffes or African Elephants or T. Rex.)
+That means that

-sauropod would always (and probably continuously) have to hold
+a land-dwelling sauropod would always (and probably continuously) have to

 than about the height of the hump of the back, around 4 meters (15